Q: Can I get cash for my books?

 A: No. We only issue store credit.

 Q: Do you buy college textbooks?

 A: No. They do not hold their value because new editions are published often.

-Q: Why do you need my driver's license or state issued ID when I trade in books?
+Q: Why do you need my driver’s license when I trade in books?

 A: For bookkeeping and tax purposes.

-Q: My books are worth more than this, why won’t you give me what they are worth?
+Q: I think my books are worth more than you’re offering me, why won’t you give me what they are worth?

-A: The truth is, at Paperback Shack, we strive to give the most credit possible for each title.
+A: At Paperback Shack, we strive to give the most credit possible for each title.
 If at any time you disagree with the amount of credit being offered, you may take all of your books back with no hard feelings from us.

 **We encourage customers to go to BookScouter.com before they visit the store so they have some idea of the value of their used books.
 BookScouter is a database search engine for book buying that searches 56 sites to offer the best prices for your books.**